davidrhoden/davidrhoden-basic-netlify/timeline/pil-on-bandstand-may-17-1980.md

 In the morning we got up and turned on the TV.
 I wasn't a fan of Bandstand but we sometimes turned it on anyway.
 That day they had an unusual choice of live act: Public Image Limited.
 I was confused and fascinated.
 I knew a little bit about "punk" and felt like we could get in trouble for watching it.

 Here's the video.
-Check out John Lydon squiring nasal spray (I'm sure!) at around 9:40.
+Check out John Lydon squirting nasal spray (I'm sure!) at around 9:40.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hZLhqTzjpUM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>